HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

     4. `findDOMNode()`
     5. `createPortal()`

+---

 41. ### What is ReactDOMServer?

-    The `ReactDOMServer` object enables you to render components to static markup (typically used on node server).
-This object is mainly used for _server-side rendering_ (SSR).
-The following methods can be used in both the server and browser environments:
+    `ReactDOMServer` is a module in React that provides methods to render React components to static markup (HTML) on the server side.
+This enables server-side rendering (SSR), which allows web applications to send fully rendered HTML pages to clients, improving initial load times and SEO.

     1. `renderToString()`
     2. `renderToStaticMarkup()`